 *In the wild, cats scratch trees.
 This scratching post is the closest thing to it, without letting your kitties outside!

-Multiple Scratchers are the Best Option
+Multiple Types of Scratchers are the Best Option!

 I’m not even sure how many scratchers my furry ones have around the house.